Loklord/AURORAS/README.md

-# Additional Content for Aurora Builder
+# Extending Content

+Go to the _Additional Content_ tab in Aurora, enter the URL of the index file, and have Aurora download the content to the custom folder for you.
+When these files get updated, Aurora will be able to keep content files up to date automatically.

-See [Extending Content](https://aurorabuilder.com/content) on how to add index files to Aurora.
+See [Extending Content](https://aurorabuilder.com/content) or the [Aurora repository on GitHub](https://github.com/aurorabuilder/elements) for more details on how to add index files to Aurora Builder.

 # Content files